-Finally, in 1969, the Oscars found what appeared to be a semi-permanent home downtown at the Dorothy Chandler Pavilion in the Los Angeles Music Center, where the ceremonies were held for most of the following years.
+Finally, in 1969, the Oscars found what appeared to be a semi-permanent home downtown at the Dorothy Chandler Pavilion in the Los Angeles Music Center, where the ceremonies were held for most of the '70s and '80s.
 In the mid-90's they began to alternate between the Music Center and the far larger Shrine Auditorium.

-Finally, in 2002, a new, permanent home for the Oscars was built, and it returned the Oscars to downtown Hollywood where they started.
+Finally, in 2002, a new, permanent home for the Oscars was built, and it returned the Oscars to downtown Hollywood, where they had started.

 Custom designed to meet the Academy's needs, with camera positions built-in, the new venue was created to be the perfect location for the annual awards show.
-The theatre has since been renamed the Dolby Theatre (since the Kodak company went bankrupt in 2012).
-During the rest of the year, the building is home to the live Cirque du Soleil show, "IRIS".)
+The theatre has since been renamed the Dolby Theatre (the Kodak company went bankrupt in 2012).
+During the rest of the year, the building is home to concerts and live theatre.

 Fittingly, the Oscars' new home is

 right across the street from the Hollywood Roosevelt